Timekeepers-MC/timekeepersmc/README.md

 ## Initialization

-Once cloned, you need to run a `git submodule --init --recursive` to download the `hugo-hero-theme` into the `themes/hugo-hero-theme` or else the preview site will be blank as there is no theme for hugo to work with.
+Once cloned, you need to run a `git submodule update --init --recursive` to download the `hugo-hero-theme` into the `themes/hugo-hero-theme` or else the preview site will be blank as there is no theme for hugo to work with.

 ## Previewing Changes